joealden/corum-docs/README.md

 yarn
 ```

+Note that if the above command is not run, you will most likely get an error
+when attempting to commit to the repo.

 Now, all `md` files will be automatically formatted to be inline with the
 project's style.
 This is done use the `husky` and `lint-staged` packages.

-Note that if the above command is not run, you will most likely get an error
+There
+is also a precommit hook for building the docs, as currently, netlify, the
+service used to host the docs does not support rust tooling.
+This precommit hook
+ensures that the most up to date version of the book is built and available in
-when attempting to commit to the repo.
+the repo.

 To start the `mdbook` development server that will reload when a file is
 changed, run the command `mdbook serve`.